Boots (company): History

-1849 to 2000
+Early history

 Boots was established in 1849, by John Boot.
 After his father's death in 1860, Jesse Boot, aged 10, helped his mother run the family's herbal medicine shop in Nottingham, which was incorporated as Boot and Co.
 Ltd in 1883, becoming Boots Pure Drug Company Ltd in 1888.
 In 1920, Jesse Boot sold the company to the American United Drug Company.
-However, because of deteriorating economic circumstances in North America Boots was sold back into British hands in 1933.
+However, because of deteriorating economic circumstances in North America, Boots was sold back into British hands in 1933.
 The grandson of the founder, John Boot, who inherited the title Baron Trent from his father, headed the company.
 The Boots Pure Drug Company name was changed to The Boots Company Limited in 1971.

 Between 1898 and 1966, many branches of Boots incorporated a lending library department, known as Boots Book-Lovers' Library.

 Boots diversified into the research and manufacturing of drugs with its development of the Ibuprofen painkiller during the 1960s, invented by John Nicholson and Stewart Adams.
 The company was awarded the Queen's Award For Technical Achievement for this in 1987.
 A major research focus of Boots in the 1980s, was the drug for congestive heart failure, Manoplax.
 The withdrawal from market of Manoplax due to safety concerns in 1993, caused major pressure from investors, and in 1994, Boots divested its prescription drugs division, which had become no longer viable, to BASF.
 In 2006, it sold the Nurofen brand to Reckitt Benckiser.
-The 2006 sale of Boots Healthcare International included everything made by Crookes Healthcare, based on the Nottingham site.

 In 1968, Boots acquired the 622-strong Timothy Whites and Taylors Ltd chain.
-Boots expanded into Canada by purchasing the Tamblyn Drugs chain circa 1978.
-Most Canadian Boots shops were converted to Pharma Plus in 1989, after sale to Oshawa Group, although a handful of locations remained as late as 1993, if not later.
-Boots products briefly surfaced in Canada when it was sold at the short-lived Target foray into Canada.
+Boots expanded into Canada by purchasing the Tamblyn Drugs chain in 1979.

+Expansion in the 1980s and beyond

 In 1982, the company opened a new manufacturing plant in Cramlington, Northumberland.
 In the early 1990s, Boots began to diversify and bought Halfords, the bicycle and car parts business in 1991.
+The company offered numerous private label products, e.g., offering the PT400 typewriter, a rebadged Silverette model by Silver Seiko Ltd. of Japan.
 It also developed the Children's World business of larger out of town superstores in the 1980s, but sold this chain to Mothercare in 1996.
 Halfords was sold in 2002.

 Boots Opticians Ltd was formed in 1987, with the acquisition of Clement Clarke Ltd and Curry and Paxton Ltd. Boots Opticians became the UK's second-largest retail optics chain.
-In 2009, Boots Opticians acquired Dollond & Aitchison, an optician chain that was founded in 1750.
+In 2009, Boots Opticians acquired Dollond & Aitchison.